labagarre/Hello-World/README.md

 # Frontend-Backend Works

 Hi guys,
  I am Hersi, I learned how to write web pages in HTML many years ago.
 I also learned CSS and some other things like how to install and use XAMPP on my computer, JS, Python, PHP and other stuff.
 Here is one of my websites that I developed almost 10 years ago.
+I am intrested in project related to Web Development frontend or backend or both.